cfrancia/spectral/README.md

 #### is_a_file

-Asserts that the subject `Path` refers to an existing file.
+Asserts that the subject `Path` or `PathBuf` refers to an existing file.

 ##### Example
 ```rust